GPModel/Computer-model-calibration/Readme.txt

 Matlab R2020b, Matlab Global Optimization Toolbox, Matlab Statistics and Machine Learning Toolbox, and EnergyPlus 9.4.0;

 %%%%%%%%%%%%%%%%%%%%%% Descriptions of folders%%%%%%%%%%%%%%%%%%%%%
-Example1: gives all codes and data for Example 1 that are summarized and reported in the paper
+Example1: gives all codes and data files used to obtain the numerical results for Example 1.
+The NumericalResults folder in the Example1 folder gives the .mat files containing all the numerical results for Example 1 summarized and reported in the paper.
-Example2: gives all codes and data for Example 2 that are summarized and reported in the paper
+Example2: gives all codes and data files used to obtain the numerical results for Example 2.
+The NumericalResults folder in the Example2 folder gives the .mat files containing all the numerical results for Example 2 summarized and reported in the paper.
-Example3: gives all codes and data for Example 3 that are summarized and reported in the paper
+Example3: gives all codes and data files used to obtain the numerical results for Example 3.
+The NumericalResults folder in the Example3 folder gives the .mat files containing all the numerical results for Example 3 summarized and reported in the paper.

 %%%%%%%%%%%%%%%%%%%%%% Descriptions of files %%%%%%%%%%%%%%%%%%%%%
 CalibrationAGP.m----------Implements the bi-fidelity MBC-AGP, BC-AGP, MID-AGP or SR-AGP method.